douglasliao77/Advanced-CPP/STL/README.md

 3. **CPU.cpp**
     Reads task intervals from a file, merges overlapping bursts, and identifies the longest active CPU periods using STL algorithm

+4. **Resource_Allocation.cpp**
+    Reads processes and their hardware resources from a file, then determines which processes can run given a list of busy resources using STL algorithms (no loops or recursion).
+Implements stream operators for the Process struct.